-These Balsamic Glazed Green Beans will be the perfect addition to your holiday table this year!
+These Balsamic Glazed Green Beans are the perfect way to amplify an everyday vegetable.

 Balsamic vinegar is reduced with honey to create a sweet and savory glaze that pairs so well with green beans (or roasted Brussels sprouts).
 Steaming the green beans for a short amount of time keeps them crisp-tender and bright green.